Vision and ambition

 - Civil Engineering ranked second in the UK, General Engineering ranked fifth.

 - Computer Science ranked 21st in the UK.

 - Within Wales, out of 31 subject areas, Swansea ranked first in 17 areas, and first or second in 24 areas.

-In 2009, the University published a new, five-year Strategic Plan that builds on the success of the RAE and which provides a comprehensive framework for action.
-The Plan, whcih can be downloaded from the link on the right) identifies four key strategic aims:
+In 2012, the University published a new, five-year Strategic Plan that builds on the success of the RAE and provides a comprehensive framework for action (links available on this page).